 b) Agenda for each IEEE-SA Standards Board meeting.
 This should be reviewed to determine if there is any item on the agenda of substantial interest to the organization.
 The liaison member should be present, if necessary, to support the interests of the organization.

 c) Minutes of meetings of the IEEE-SA Standards Board.
 This shall include action taken on PARs and draft standards.

 d) Notice of assignment of a standards project.
 When the IEEE-SA Standards Board, on its own initiative, agrees on the need for a standard, a request to develop the standard shall be sent to the liaison representative of the Society and/or the Standards Coordinating Committee (SCC) having primary interest in the subject.
-The liaison representative is expected to assign the project to the appropriate technical unit as Sponsor for the development of the standards project.
+The liaison representative is expected to assign the project to the appropriate technical unit as a Standards Committee for the development of the standards project.

 e) Status Reports.
 The liaison representative shall review any sections of the project reports that may be assigned to his or her organization and notify the Secretary of the IEEE-SA Standards Board of any corrections and revisions.
 The liaison representative should ensure that action is taken to revise all standards assigned to the Society within ten years of the date of approval.
 The liaison representative should monitor work being done on all standards projects and report any changes in the status of the standards to the Secretary of the IEEE-SA Standards Board.